And this page is a quine. What is that? Well, a quine is a program that produces its source code as its output.

 I am kindof lazy, and love automating stuff, like this minecraft mod that makes your life easier.

-I also reverse engineer software and love taking part in CTFs.
+I used to reverse engineer software and love taking part in CTFs.
 Like picoCTF 2019, where my team was ranked 52nd out of 15817

 One of my hobbies is making procedural digital art.
-You can find some of my best efforts here.
+You can find some stuff I made with blender here.

 I like making quirky stuff like this website(it is a quine), and recursion ;p